fluidself/fluidself.org/_books/psychology/creativity.md

 - _Start doing more of what you love, less of what you hate._ After a few weeks of self-monitoring, sit down with your diary or your notes and begin to analyze them.

-- _Develop the internal traits that you lack._ To start, it makes sense to identify your most obvious characteristic, the one that your friends would use to describe you--such as "reckless" or "stingy" or "intellectual."
+- _Develop the internal traits that you lack._ To start, it makes sense to identify your most obvious characteristic, the one that your friends would use to describe you—such as "reckless" or "stingy" or "intellectual."
 If you don't trust your own assessment, you can ask a friend to help.
 When you have identified a central trait, you can begin to try its opposite.
 If you are basically reckless, take a future project, or relationship, and instead of rushing into it plan your moves carefully and patiently.
 If you are stingy, splurge.
 If you are an intellectual, get someone to explain to you why football is such a great sport and try watching a ball game in light of this knowledge.
 Keep exploring what it takes to be the opposite of who you are.

 - _Shift often from openness to closure._

 - _Aim for complexity._

-**Problem Finding**
+### Problem Finding

 - _Find a way to express what moves you._